telerik/xaml-docs/controls/radtilelist/features/itemtemplateselector.md

 # ItemTemplateSelector

 This article will show you how to conditionally apply a different data template to __RadTileList__ tiles using the __ItemTemplateSelector__ property.

+>For the purposes of this article we will assume the RadGridView is bound to a collection of **Club** objects which expose a **Name** and **StadiumCapacity** property.

 Assume we have a __RadGridView__ bound to a collection of clubs.
 Each club has a property __StadiumCapacity__.
-What we want to achieve is to apply one data template if the capacity is greater than 50 000 and another otherwise:
+What we want to achieve is to apply one data template if the capacity is greater than 50 000 and another otherwise.
+In this example we only change the background color of the enclosing Grid, but you can provide two totally different templates if your scenario demands this.

 ![Rad Tile List Item Template Selector](images/RadTileList_ItemTemplateSelector.png)

 To do so follow these steps:

-1. Create a new class which inherits the __DataTemplateSelector__ class (which resides in the System.Windows.Controls assembly).
+**1.** Create a new class which inherits the __DataTemplateSelector__ class (which resides in the System.Windows.Controls assembly).

-2. Override its __SelectTemplate method__.
+**2.** Override its __SelectTemplate method__.
 Based on your conditions - you return the proper __DataTemplate__ that will be applied to the framework element (a tile in our case).

 #### __[C#] Example 1: Defining the ItemTemplateSelector__